kaloom/kubernetes-podagent/README.md

 ## As DaemonSet

-1. [setup kactus](https://github.com/kaloom/kubernetes-kactus-cni-plugin/blob/master/README.md) as the master cni-plugin in your Kubernetes cluster
+1. [setup kactus](https://github.com/kaloom/kubernetes-kactus-cni-plugin/blob/master/README.md) as the system cni-plugin in your Kubernetes cluster by having its configuration the first in lexical order

 2. create a Kubernetes service account, cluster role and cluster role binding for the podagent: